OCA/server-tools/iap_alternative_provider/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Abstract module that provide base fonctionnality for implementing alternative provider for the IAP application.
+Abstract module that provide base functionality for implementing alternative provider for the IAP application.

-An example of alternative provider can be found in the repository "connnector-telephony", with the module **sms_ovh_http** (sending sms with ovh instead of odoo iap)
+An example of alternative provider can be found in [the `connector-telephony` repository](https://github.com/OCA/connector-telephony), with the module **sms_ovh_http** (sending sms with ovh instead of odoo iap)

 **Table of contents**